TrevorStubbs/Restaurant-Manager/ChallengeLog.md

 - 16:15 - Microsoft provides a slick way of setting up integration tests.
 The integration tests uses xUnit's testing framework but we convert the '.NET.Sdk' into a '.Net.Sdk.Web' which makes the testing environment act like a Web host and server.
     - It is all in memory and does not take any sockets to run.

+## Running tests
+- 17:31 - I Used MOQ to help build a mock of IRecipe.
+I still need to test the UpdateDish but I am going to switch to testing the GetDish Method on the controller.

 ## References
 - In this project I used reference code from: